 California law defines the good cause rule as requiring “‘only some factual basis for a prudent conclusion that the greater intrusiveness of a nighttime search is justified by the exigencies of the situation….”
 Having a large number of warrants and disobey the court process on number occasions might permit a judge to allow the officers to serve your bench warrant in the middle of the night.

-Finding an Attorney for Arrest Warrants in San Francisco, CA
+Finding an Attorney for Arrest Warrants in San Francisco Bay Area and Southern California

-If you have an outstanding warrant for your arrest in San Francisco, CA, then contact an experienced criminal defense attorney at Ticket Crushers.
-We represent clients throughout the City of San Francisco and the County of San Francisco.
-We also represent clients throughout the greater Bay Area.
+If you have an outstanding warrant for your arrest in California, then contact an experienced criminal defense attorney at Ticket Crushers.
+We represent clients throughout the the San Francisco Bay Area and Southern California.

 We represent clients with a warrant issued for a new felony or misdemeanor case, a violation of probation, or a failure to appear in court.
 Call us today to discuss any outstanding warrant or capias.
 We also represent clients charged with the failure to appear in court or bail jumping.